 - After you click on Finish, you will see a Git Project created at your chosen location.

 - Next, switch to the Mule Design Perspective.
 Now you will need to import the project in your Package explorer so you can view project files and make new changes .
-In your workspace, Right Click in the empty package explorer section and click on Import → Anypoint Studio Project from File System.
+In your workspace, Click on the option to Import Projects from package explorer.

-- In the Mule Import window, select the location of the git repository you just cloned.
+- In the Mule Import window, browse to the location of the git repository you just cloned.
 Make sure that you uncheck the checkbox that says ‘ Copy the Project into workspace’ or you get an error that the project already exists.

 - Follow one of the standard Git workflows to Add/Edit/Delete files in your project.